- Preparation for Admission

-Our admissions process is a competitive one in which we consider the applicant's record as a whole (grades, GREs, prior research experience, letters of recommendation), whether or not we feel he/she is a good "fit" with our program, and what we have to offer (we usually depend on the personal history statement to assess that).
-The competitive applicant typically has approximately a 3.7 undergraduate GPA (usually with a major in psychology), GREs around 320 combined verbal and quantitative scores, a great deal of research experience, and 3 strong letters of recommendation based on exposure to the applicant in a research or classroom setting.
-Although the profile that is described is the "typical" admit, not all students we have admitted over the years fit that exact profile.
+In our admissions process we view applicants holistically and do not consider any aspect of an applicant’s record (grades, GREs, prior research experience, letters of recommendation) in isolation.
+Every application is reviewed by at least two faculty, and we carefully consider whether the applicant would be a good “fit” with what our program has to offer.
+The competitive applicant typically demonstrates strong academic credentials, a desire to conduct research, a solid interest match with one or more of our tenure track faculty members, and a commitment to diversity and creating an inclusive environment in the academy.
+Although the profile that is described is the "typical” admit, not all students we have admitted over the years fit that exact profile.
 Thus, a strong record in one area may be able to compensate for weakness in another area.
-If an applicant looks promising, he or she will usually be invited for an interview, usually the mid/end of January (the Winter prior to Fall admission).
+If an applicant looks promising, they will usually be invited for an interview, usually the mid/end of January (the Winter prior to Fall admission).

 Are students admitted to work with a specific faculty member?

 Yes, students are admitted to work with a primary advisor.
 This faculty member typically serves as the student’s primary advisor throughout the student’s time in the program.
 Therefore, you should list the faculty members that you primarily want to work with on your application in rank order.
 However, students are not required to only work with that faculty member while enrolled in the program.
 In fact, many students conduct research with faculty members other than their primary advisor during their graduate career.

 I am in the process of applying to your graduate program and want to set up an interview or meeting with a faculty member and/or a graduate advisor.